Parmin/training/scratch/lesson_plans/nhtt/nhtt-quizzes.rst

 Internals and Storage Engines
 -----------------------------

-1. Determine the truth of the following statement: Updating a non-indexed field in a document in a collection can lead to updates of indexes for that collection.

-:choices:
-   :yes: True for MMAPv1, but false for WiredTiger
-   :no: False for MMAPv1, but true for WiredTiger
-   :no: False for both MMAPv1 and WiredTiger
-   :no: True for both MMAPv1 and WiredTiger

-2. Which of the following features can be affected by your choice of storage engine?
+/poll "Which of the following features can be affected by your choice of storage engine?"
+"On-disk encryption" "On-disk compression" "Capped collection implementation" "Locking granularity" "Ability to safely run without journaling" "Data files" "Ability to utilize multicore processors in parallel"

-   :yes: On-disk encryption
-   :yes: On-disk compression
-   :yes: Capped collection implementation
-   :yes: Locking granularity
-   :no: Ability to safely run without journaling
-   :yes: Data files
-   :yes: Ability to utilize multicore processors in parallel
-   :yes: Layout of data files

-3. For the WiredTiger cache, which of the following represent the differences between on-disk pages and pages in the cache?

-   :yes: Presence of a page-specific index
+/poll "For the WiredTiger cache, which of the following represent the differences between on-disk pages and pages in the cache?"
+"Presence of a page-specific index" "Compression and encryption" "Update list" "Ordering of documents (for a clean page)"
-   :yes: Compression and encryption
-   :yes: Update list
-   :no: Ordering of documents (for a clean page)

-4. For WiredTiger, what are the differences between collections and indexes?

-   :no: Indexes are stored in btrees, but collections are stored in flat data structures
-   :yes: There is (almost) no difference between indexes and collections
-   :yes: An index is (usually) smaller than a collection
+/poll "For WiredTiger, what are the differences between collections and indexes?"
+"Indexes are stored in btrees, but collections are stored in flat data structures" "There is (almost) no difference between indexes and collections" "An index is (usually) smaller than a collection "
-   :no:

 Replication
 -----------

+  /poll   "When can you use secondaries for scaling?"
+"When you have a special use case that needs special indexes" "When you want to colocate a server and the application" "When you are OK with stale data" "When your primary cannot handle the read load"

+/poll "How are oplog entries communicated from the primary to the secondaries?"
+"They are pushed to the secondaries" "They are pulled from the primary" "They are pulled from the config servers" "This is decided by arbiters"

+/poll "When is idempotence important in the oplog?"
+"During the initial sync" "At all times when pulling the oplog" "When there are multiple servers pushing oplog entries"

+/poll "When is an election called?"
+"When there is no primary" "When no other server has called for an election" "When a write comes in" "When oplog entries must be replicated"

+Why must there be an odd number of members in a replica set?

 Schema Design